Healthy Homes Assessment Fernhill

 Fernhill Moisture Ingress & Drainage

-Properties that are rented must be equipped with effective drainage to remove storm water, surface water, and ground water, including an appropriate outfall or runoff.
-Making sure that the water has a place to go, and it doesn’t sit beneath buildings is a vital aspect of making sure your property is dry.
+Rental properties must have efficient drainage to eliminate the stormwater and surface waters and groundwater, with the proper outfall or runoff.
+Making sure the water has a place to go, and also that it doesn’t get sucked into structures is an crucial aspect of keeping your property dry.

-In addition to a drainage system to avoid water ingress, if the property has an enclosed space between floorboards and the ground, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.
+In addition to an irrigation system to stop water ingress, if the rental is enclosed between your flooring and soil, a ground-water barrier must be installed if it’s reasonably practicable to install it.

-Ground moisture barriers are generally a sheet of polythene that is placed over the ground to stop any moisture in the ground from accumulating into the building.
-It also helps prevent any damage to your underfloor insulation.
+A ground moisture barrier is generally an insulating sheet of polythene laid over the ground, in order to block any moisture from the ground from getting into the building.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection